juanm-0/Shared-Recipe-Application/README.md

 ### Performance at Scale

 Some notes that consider how the system handles a larger data set.
-This can be checked against real numbers via the seeding parameters
+Actual measured scale was at 5000~ recipes and 12500~ reviews
 - Recipe grid endpoint returns a lighter payload
 - Avoid N+1 query patterns as dataset grows using `select_related` or `prefetch_related`
 - Indexing on filterable and sorted columns

+Additional performance improvement was gained in [Review and Rating Coung](#Review-and-Rating-Count) section below

-#### Review and Rating Count
+### Review and Rating Count
 - Initially, the average rating and review count were currently computed at read time.
 Every list request joins Recipe to all Review and does a GROUP BY which scales with total review count.
   - EXPLAIN ANALYZE measured that the dominant cost of the RecipeViewSet query path is the GroupAggregate that computes the average rating
 - Performance was improved by computing at write time, storing avg_rating and review_count as real columns on Recipe.
 We choose this tradeoff as the list of recipes is heavier on reads, while reviews are written less